Oryzone/OryzoneBoilerplateBundle/README.markdown

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the Symfony Standard Edition to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.

-[documentation]: https://github.com/Oryzone/OryzoneBoilerplateBundle/blob/master/Resources/doc/index.md  "Extended bundle documentation"
+[documentation]: Resources/doc/index.md  "Extended bundle documentation"

 [license]: https://github.com/Oryzone/OryzoneBoilerplateBundle/blob/master/Resources/meta/LICENSE "MIT license"

+[h5bp.license]: https://github.com/Oryzone/OryzoneBoilerplateBundle/blob/master/Resources/meta/H5BP.LICENSE "HTML5 ★ Boilerplate MIT license"

 [oryzone]: http://oryzone.com "ORYZONE web site"